 In the mid-1980s, Birnstiel was invited to become founding director of a new basic research institute, started as a joint venture between Boehringer Ingelheim and Genentech.
 The Institute of Molecular Pathology (IMP) was formally founded 1985, becoming fully operational in 1988.
 As Director, Birnstiel recruited outstanding scientists to join him, including Adrian Bird, Meinrad Busslinger, Kim Nasmyth, Erwin Wagner and Hartmut Beug.
 Moreover, Birnstiel assembled the first Scientific Advisory Board and helped conceptualise the structure of the institute, seeking inspiration from other leading molecular biology institutions in Europe.

 First spin-off companies joined from 1999, and with the Institute of Molecular Biotechnology (IMBA) and the Gregor Mendel Institute of Molecular Plant Biology (GMI), both part of the Austrian Academy of Sciences (ÖAW), a research cluster now numbering 90 groups developed.
-Today, the Vienna BioCenter is one of Europe’s most dynamic life science hubs, comprising four research institutes, three universities, and two dozen biotech companies.
-As of 2019, 1,800 employees from 70 countries work here.
+Today, the Vienna BioCenter is one of Europe’s most dynamic life science hubs, comprising four research institutes, three universities, and three dozen biotech companies.
+As of 2021, over 2000 employees from 79 countries work here.